oracle/docker-images/OracleDatabase/README.md

 #### Changing the admin accounts passwords

-On the first startup of the container a random password will be generated for the database.
+On the first startup of the container a random password will be generated for the database if not provided.
 You can find this password in the output line:

-	ORACLE AUTO GENERATED PASSWORD FOR SYS, SYSTEM AND PDBAMIN:
+	ORACLE PASSWORD FOR SYS, SYSTEM AND PDBADMIN:

 The password for those accounts can be changed via the **docker exec** command. **Note**, the container has to be running: